 National Addictions Awareness Week

-Since it was established in 1970, Portage has helped tens of thousands of people to overcome their substance abuse issues.
-It provides a variety of services tailored to the needs of its specific clienteles: adults, adolescents, mothers with young children and pregnant women, and people suffering from both drug addiction and mental illness.
-Portage operates ten substance abuse treatment centres across Canada: in Québec, Ontario and in New Brunswick for Atlantic Canadian youth between the ages of 14 and 21.
+Portage is an accredited non-profit organisation that has been helping people overcome their substance abuse issues and reintegrate back into society since 1973.
+Portage operates drug addiction rehabilitation treatment centres in Québec, Ontario, New Brunswick, and British Columbia, providing a variety of services tailored to the needs of its specific clienteles: adults, adolescents, mothers with young children and pregnant women, and people suffering from both drug addiction and mental illness.